Kitware/SMQTK/README.md

   * http://koen.me/research/colordescriptors/
   * After unpacking the downloaded ZIP archive, add the directory it was extracted to to the PYTHONPATH so the DescriptorIO.py module can be accessed and used within the SMQTK library.
   * Note that a license is required for commercial use (See the koen.me webpage).

 As more descriptors are added, more optional dependencies may be introduced.

 ### Recommended Installs
-Before installing Numpy and Scipy, it may be useful or required to install BLAS or LAPACK libraries for certain functionality and efficiency.
+if installing Numpy and Scipy via pip, it may be useful or required to install BLAS or LAPACK libraries for certain functionality and efficiency.

 # Basic Descriptor Computation